The Best CPU Temperature Monitor Software (2023 Reviews)

 • ExpensivernNo free version is availablernOnly a 14-day free trial

-Unlike all of the previously mentioned monitoring software, Aida64 Extreme is paid only, and it’s focused on benchmarking.
+Unlike all of the previously mentioned monitoring software, Aida64 Extreme is paid exclusively, and it’s centered on benchmarking.

-They claim Aida64 has the best accuracy for hardware detection thanks to its huge database of hundreds of thousands of entries.
+They claim Aida64 has the finest accuracy for hardware detection thanks to its massive database of hundreds of thousands of entries.

 In other words, you’ll get all kinds of temperature data for your CPU and a benchmark to stress test your CPU for easier diagnosing.

-A great choice overall, but very expensive, considering that many other programs provide similar performance for free.
+An excellent choice overall, yet rather expensive, considering that many other programs offer comparable performance for free.

 The Pros: